arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 ## Configure the Confluent Schema Registry

-> Note :  The below steps need to be repeatred for both t
+> Note :  The below steps need to be repeatred for both the

 - To run the HDInsight worker in distributed mode one needs to look at two important files